d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   variable names in the current term, and it uses the variable at point as its default.

+  The user option `sweeprolog-rename-variable-allow-existing' controls what happens if the second (new) variable name that you insert in the minibuffer already occurs in the current clause.
+By default it is set to `confirm', which says to ask for confirmation before selecting an existing variable name as the new name.
+This is because renaming a variable to another existing variable name potentially alters the semantics of the term by merging the two variables.
+Other alternatives for this user option are `t' for allowing such merges without confirmation, and `nil' for refusing them altogether.

   If Context Menu mode is enabled, you can also rename variables by right-clicking on them with the mouse and selecting `Rename Variable' from the top of the context menu.
 See [Context Menu] for more information about context menus in Sweep.

+[Context Menu] See section Context Menu

+Numbered Variables
+──────────────────

+  A widespread convention in Prolog is using a common prefix with a numeric suffix to name related variables, such as `Foo0', `Foo1', etc..
+Sweep provides convenient commands for managing such /numbered variable/ sequences consistently:

+  Key: C-c C-+ (sweeprolog-increment-numbered-variables)
+        Prompt for a numbered variable and increment it and all numbered variables with the same base name and a greater number in the current clause.
+  Key: C-c C– (sweeprolog-decrement-numbered-variables)
+        Prompt for a numbered variable and decrement it and all numbered variables with the same base name and a greater number in the current clause.

+  Numbering variables is often used to convey the order in which they are bound.
+For example:

+  ┌────
+  │ %!  process(+State0, -State) is det.
+  │
+  │ process(State0, State) :-
+  │     foo(State0, State1),
+  │     bar(State2, State1),
+  │     baz(State2, State).
+  └────

+  Here `State0' and `State' are respectively the input and output arguments of `process/2', and `State1' and `State2' represent intermediary stages between them.

+  The command `C-c C-+' (`sweeprolog-increment-numbered-variables') prompts you for a numbered variable in the current clause, and increments the number of that variable along with all other numbered variables with the same base name and a greater number.
+You can use it to “make room” for another intermediary variable between two sequentially numbered variables.
+If you call this command with point on a numeric variable, it suggests that variable as the default choice.
+If you call this command with a prefix argument, it increments by the numeric value of the prefix argument, otherwise it increments by one.

+  For instance, typing `C-c C-+ State1 RET' with point anywhere in the definition of `process/2' from the above example results in the following code:

+  ┌────
+  │ process(State0, State) :-
+  │     foo(State0, State2),
+  │     bar(State3, State2),
+  │     baz(State3, State).
+  └────

+  Note how all occurrences of `State1' are replaced with `State2', while occurrences of `State2' are replaced with `State3'.
+The overall semantics of the clause doesn’t change, but we can now replace the call to `foo/2' with two goals and reintroduce `State1' as an intermediary result between them while keeping our numbering consistent, e.g.:

+  ┌────
+  │ process(State0, State) :-
+  │     one(State0, State1), two(State1, State2),
+  │     bar(State3, State2),
+  │     baz(State3, State).
+  └────

+  If Context Menu mode is enabled, you can also invoke `sweeprolog-increment-numbered-variables' by right-clicking on a numbered variables and selecting `Increment Variable Numbers' from the context menu.
+See [Context Menu].

+  The command `C-c C--' (`sweeprolog-decrement-numbered-variables') is similar to `C-c C-+' except it decrements all numbered variables starting with a given numbered variable rather than incrementing them.
+  You can use this function after you delete a numbered variable, leaving you with a gap in the variable numbering sequence, to decrement the following numbered variables accordingly.

+  After invoking either `C-c C--' or `C-c C-+', you can continue to decrement or increment the same set of numbered variables by repeating with `-' and `+'.

 [Context Menu] See section Context Menu